octimot/StoryToolkitAI/FEATURES.md

 **Max.
 Characters per Line** and **Max.
 Words per Line** make the tool split the transcript segments at the specified number of characters or words.
 This is useful if you want to make sure that the transcript segments are not too long, but since there's no AI involved in this process (yet), the tool might split sentences in the weirdest places.
 When both options are set, the Max.
-Characters per Line takes precedence.
+Words per Line is ignored.
 Only works if Increased Time Precision is enabled.

 **Split on Punctuation** (version 0.17.19) splits the transcript lines at punctuation marks (. ! ? …)